santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 ```

 ```
-a natural language processing (NLP) system developed by Open AI
+a natural language processing (NLP) system that can generate human-like conversation